-Another game we played similar to our games in the ravine behind the Nelson house was a game of tag on the roof of our barn.
+Another game we played similar to thexyanexofxtag in the ravine behind the Nelson house was a game of tag on the roof of our barn.
 The barn built at the beginning of the century at the same time as the house was planned for horses and carriages.
 It was a brick building with second floor living quarters for a coachman and his family.
 A one story ell for the horse stalls extended at right angles from the main carriage area and opened onto a high brick wall enclosed paddock that could be entered from the outside through a double door gate wide enough for carriages.
 I do not remember the carriage period because it was superseded within a few years after I was born by the motor age.
-The barn was converted into a garage and the horse stalls became obsolete and vacant.
-The cedar-shingled pitched roofs of this complex building ended at four inch high raised gutters beyond which from the main building a shed roof of lesser steep pitch extended into the paddock.
+The barn was converted into a garrage and the horse stalls became obsolete and vacant.
+The cedar shingled pitched roofs of this complex building ended at four inch high gutters raised gutters beyond which from the two story building a shed roof of lesser steep pitch extended into the paddock.
 A large dormer window projected from the main roof above the shed.
-With our school friends, my brother Edward and I discovered that the roofs of the barn were wonderful places to play tag.
+With our school friends my brother Edward and I discovered that the roofs of the barn were a woderful place to play tag.
 We could chase one another around the dormer window, slide down onto the gutter and run around on the top of the paddock wall without ever having to come to the ground.
-How long this sport would have gone unnoticed by our parents is a matter of speculation, although sooner or later inevitably they would have learned about it.
+How long this sport would have gone unnoticed by our menta parents is a matter of speculation although sooner or later vit would a they would have learned about it.
+Mishap accident.
 The game was brought to an end finally one day after school when Edward slid over the gutter on the horse stall ell and landed feet first in a trash barrel.
-He went howling into the house more frightened than hurt and when father came home that evening and was told about it he told us in no unmistakable terms never again to play on the roof because we would damage the shingles.
+He went howling into the house more frightened than hurt and when father came home that fold in no Unmistalcable terms evening and was told about it he ordered us angrily never again to play on the roof because we would damage the shingles.

-One day I saw an advertisement for a small wood turning lathe operated by a treadle similar to the first Singer sewing machines.
-I was determined to have it, but the price was beyond what my modest allowance could finance, even with most rigid restraint on all other spending, so I persuaded Curtis, who I knew was a soft touch, to go in with me for it.
+One day I saw an advertizment for a small wood turning latheoperated by a treddle similar to the first Singer sewing machines.
+I was determined to have it but the price was beyond what my modest allowance could finance even with most rigid restraint on all other spending so I perswaded Curtis who I knew was a soft touch to go in with me for it.
 When it arrived I installed it in my room where Curtis's opportunity to use it was very limited.
 Eventually his parents found out about the deal and insisted that the lathe be more equitably shared, half time with Curtis.
-This would obviously be difficult to arrange and greatly to my disadvantage without being of benefit to him because I knew I had persuaded him to join me in a deal foreign to his liking.
-The predicament was ultimately resolved when my shocked parents learned how I had taken advantage of a friend, scolded me for my avarice, reimbursed him and reduced my allowance.
+This would obviously be difficult to arrange and greatly to my disadvantage without being of benefit to him because I knew I had persuaded him to join me in a Foreign to his liking deal that didn't interest him.
+The predicament was ultimately resolved when my shocked parents learned how I had taken advantage of a friend, scolded me for my averice, reimbursed him and reduced my allowance.
 Curtis Nelson's childhood overwhelmed by a harsh upbringing that created feelings of guilt and inferiority was not a happy time for him and was reflected in his later life.
-He went to

-Harvard and medical school and while under psychotherapy apparently suffering from unbearable depression jumped to his death from his hospital window.
+He went to Harvard and medical school and while under psychotherapy apparently unbearable suffering from unsupportable depression jumped to his death from his hospital window.